Back close

 Publisher : Elsevier

-Papers were presented and accepted at international conferences, including the American Law and Economics Association (ALEA) Annual Meeting, the Counterfactual Methods for Policy Impact Evaluation (COMPIE) Conference, and the Annual Financial Market Liquidity Conference (AFML).
+Papers have been presented and accepted at international conferences, including the American Law and Economics Association (ALEA) Annual Meeting, the Counterfactual Methods for Policy Impact Evaluation (COMPIE) Conference, and the Annual Financial Market Liquidity Conference (AFML).

 Admissions Apply Now